abiespinal04/Good-Uncle-Challenge/README.md

  4. delete the app from the simulator

- 5. yarn or npm install then cd ios and pos install, then cd ..
+ 5. yarn or npm install then cd ios and pod install, then cd ..

  6. yarn start --reset-cache